NotTsunami/ApexConfig/README.md

-# Tsunami's Minimal Apex Legends Config
+# Tsunami's Apex Legends Config

 **As of patch 1.2, most config commands received a flag explicitly disabling them.
 As a result, this config currently won't achieve much anymore.
 While it is a [known issue](https://www.reddit.com/r/apexlegends/comments/bxbaer/known_issues_post_patch_12/), the first patch following this only reenabled three commands.
 If more commands are reenabled that affect FPS, this config will be updated accordingly.**